-Courses CRJ 500 Seminar in System-Wide Issues in Criminal Justice the courts, and corrections.
+CRJ 500 Seminar in System-Wide Issues in Criminal Justice

+This course is designed to provide an overview of significant criminal justice policies, practices, and decision making that cuts across the agencies of law enforcement, the courts, and corrections.
 Especially important for the student with little academic background in criminal justice, this course will offer insights into the common problems of regulating discretion, application of legal rules in practice, and implementation of public policy in nonsystem or independent criminal justice agencies.